yakaas/docs/keys.md

 - M-f : navigate a word forward.
 - M-b : navigate a word backward.

+Edit
+- M-d : delete rest of the word from the cursor

 #### paragraph
 - M-a : Go to the beginning of the current paragraph.
 By pressing M-a again and again move to the previous paragraph beginnings.
 - M-e : Go to the end of the current paragraph.
 By pressing M-e again and again move to the next paragraph end, and again.